The quantum buzzwords have arrived. Just as with every other new technology, buzzwords are everywhere.

 First, let’s talk about the quantum buzzwords that define the claims around quantum today.

 - Quantum advantage refers to the demonstrated and measured success to process a real-world problem faster on a quantum computer than on a classic computer.
 Since QPUs (quantum processing units) are not yet scalable enough to run real-world problems, it will likely be years before we reach true quantum advantage.
 Anyone who claims quantum advantage right now is, well, a bit over the hype line.

 - Quantum superiority, on the other hand, refers to the demonstrated and measured success to process any problem faster on a quantum computer than on a classic computer.
 Since QPUs can process smaller problems right now, we can and have reached quantum superiority for some types of computations and simulations, where the data sets have been sampled and significantly compressed to fit onto a quantum computer.
 For example, a gate-model quantum system with 150 qubits can hold 150 variables.
 So the problem needs to be 150 variables or less.

-Now, let’s do a quick review of some popular quantum hardware terms you’ll discover..
+Now, let’s do a quick review of some popular quantum buzzwords around hardware that you’ll discover.

 - QPUs, or quantum processing units, (sometimes referred to as a quantum chip,) are physical chips that contain a number of interconnected qubits.
 It is the fundamental processing component of a quantum computer, which also includes the housing for the processor, the control electronics, and other necessary computing components.